-It is a tiny country compared to most, the third smallest in the Middle East, but also has one of the world’s most rapidly developing cities in Doha, which will soon host the 2022 World Cup.
+Qatar is a tiny country compared to most, the third smallest in the Middle East, but also has one of the world’s most rapidly developing cities in Doha, which will soon host the 2022 World Cup.

 If you are only in Qatar for a short stopover between flights (over 5 hours but under a day), we recommend you check out our Doha Stopover guide.
 This will help you decide if it’s worth leaving the airport or if you should squeeze in some sightseeing during your short stay.

 If you are visiting with children, we also recommend checking out our Doha with Kids guide which gets much deeper into the specifics indoors & outdoors for families.
+And if you are looking for a full Qatar itinerary, check out this local guide.

 Now on to the fun stuff – what can you see and do in Doha & the rest of Qatar?